CrazyAmphibian/Osmosis/readme.txt

 changelog:
+	V30
+		fixed bug where renaming images breaks arrow key navigation  (issue #6) added "smart search" to to image view. attempts to sort tags by how they're paired with other images. adjustable strength in the config.
 	V29
 		added background on tags screen (tags+implications) to make it more clear what level everything is at you can now change the filenames of images in the program in the settings menu.